The Arts District is one of the most vibrant and hip areas of the city.

 If you’re in the mood for seafood, I’d recommend the Rappahannock Oyster Bar, the first West Coast location of this venerable East Coast seafood restaurant.
 The environment is light and airy, and the ingredients are locally sourced.

-We love the New York Style pizza at the brand-new Pizzeria Bianco.
+We love the New York Style pizza at Pizzeria Bianco.

 You can also grab coffee at Go Get Em Tiger (look for the sign that says “gget”).

-If you want to dine at a Michelin-star restaurant, Kato features a Taiwanese-inspired tasting menu.
+If you want to dine at a Michelin-star restaurant, Kato features a Taiwanese-inspired tasting menu and is probably one of the best restaurants in the Arts District.
 We went there for our anniversary dinner and really enjoyed it!
+The food, ambiance, and service are top notch.
+You definitely will impress by taking a date to Kato.

 If you’re into vintage clothing, check out the monthly Pickwick Vintage Show there.
 Note, these are typically higher-end vintage items and much more expensive than “thrift-store” vintage.
 Regular admission is $10 (or $20 for early bird admission)